dd9jn/rfc4880bis/crypto-refresh.md

 ## OpenPGP ECC Profile

-A compliant application MUST implement NIST curve P-256, and SHOULD implement NIST curve P-521, as defined in {{ecc-curve-oid}}.
+A compliant application MUST implement NIST curve P-256, SHOULD implement NIST curve P-521, and SHOULD implement Curve25519 as defined in {{ecc-curve-oid}}.
 A compliant application MUST implement SHA2-256 and SHOULD implement SHA2-384 and SHA2-512.
 A compliant application MUST implement AES-128 and SHOULD implement AES-256.